dragonfly/dragonfly/README.md

 between them, and also implements the [NASBOT](https://arxiv.org/pdf/1802.07191.pdf) algorithm, which uses Bayesian optimisation and optimal transport for neural architecture search.
 You will first need to install the following dependencies.
-Cython will also require a C++ library already installed in the system.
+Cython will also require
+a C++ library already installed in the system.
 ```bash
 $ pip install cython POT
 ```

-Below, is an architecture search demo on a synthetic function.
+Below is an architecture search demo on a synthetic function.
-See the [`demos/nas`](demos/nas) directory for demos of NASBOT in using some large datasets.
+See the [`examples/nas`](examples/nas) directory for demos of NASBOT in using some large datasets.
 ```bash
 $ cd examples